SPANAKOPITA

 - Place plain flour, butter and icing sugar into a food processor and process until mixture resembles fine breadcrumbs.
 Add egg and water then process until dough forms a smooth ball.
 Remove and wrap in plastic.
 Refrigerate for 30 minutes.

 - Roll out the remaining half of the pastry into a thin layer.
-Cut into 1.5cm strips and set aside.
+Cut into 1½cm strips and set aside.

 - Bake for about 35 to 40 minutes until pastry is golden.
-Serve as desired.
+Serve warm or cold with custard or ice cream, or both!

 Bolognese scroll